-A Developer of property zoned SF-6, Single-Family Dwelling District and SF-7, Single-Family Dwelling District may utilize fiber cement board or panel to fulfill the requirement of subsection 4.05.B.1 if each dwelling provides at least seventy percent (70%) fiber cement board or panel and the remainder of all facades consists of other Class 1 Building Materials and Class 2 Building Materials, and the Development meets at least one (1) of the following conditions:
+A Developer of property zoned SF-6, Single-Family Dwelling District or SF-7, Single-Family Dwelling District may utilize fiber cement board or panel to fulfill the requirement of subsection 4.05.B.1 if each dwelling provides at least seventy percent (70%) fiber cement board or panel and the remainder of all facades consists of other Class 1 Building Materials and Class 2 Building Materials, and the Development meets at least one (1) of the following conditions:

 - a.
-Fifty percent (50%) of the Single-Family Detached Residential or Duplex dwellings within the development are within one-quarter (1/4) mile of property zoned NC, Neighborhood Commercial District or LC, Local Commercial District or a School, K-12; or - b.
+At least fifty percent (50%) of the Single-Family Detached Residential or Duplex dwellings within the development are within one-quarter (1/4) mile of property zoned NC, Neighborhood Commercial District or LC, Local Commercial District or a School, K-12; or - b.
 One (1) or more blocks that connect to the Development are developed with Residential Uses and at least fifty percent (50%) of the developed lots along a connecting block have building facades constructed primarily of materials that are not Class 1 Building Materials.

-3. Garage Orientation Options
+- 3. Garage Orientation Options

 - a.
-All Single-Family Detached Residential and Duplex are required to provide at least two (2) fully enclosed garage spaces per unit that generally conform to one of the following configurations: - (1) Front Entry Orientation
+In addition to the minimum parking spaces required in subsection 3.03 Use Chart, all Single-Family Detached Residential and Duplex uses are required to provide at least two (2) fully enclosed garage spaces per unit that generally conform to one of the following configurations:

+- (1) Front Entry Orientation

-Figure 22: Front Entry Garage Types
+Figure 22: Front Entry Garage Types (Not to Scale)